longturn/freeciv21/docs/Coding/guidelines.rst

 Use encapsulation
 -----------------

-Classes that are more complicated than C-like ``struct`` should not have any public variable.
+Classes that are more complicated than C-like ``struct`` should not have any public variables.
 Getters and setters should be provided when needed.